naelstrof/SkinnedMeshDecals/Assets/Plugins/SkinnedMeshDecals/README.md

 There's one more problem to tackle though, GPUs don't fully render to partial pixels-- causing seams to appear.

-This is due to the GPU not fully rendering partial pixels.
 Simply turning on the Conservative Rendering feature of the GPU causes these pixels to fill in completely.

 ![no seams decals](https://github.com/naelstrof/SkinnedMeshDecals/raw/master/no_seams.jpg)